Plato-solutions/doonop/README.md

             A page load timeout after crossing which the searcher will skip the URL.
 Value is supposed to be in milliseconds

+        --proxy <proxy>
+            Proxy setting.
+An example of format is "sock;address=https://example.net;version=5;password=123;username=qwe".
+Available types
+            are "sock", "http", "auto-config", "auto-detect", "direct", "system"

+        --retry-count <retry-count>
+            An amount of retries is allowed for a url [default: 3]

+        --retry-policy <retry-policy>
+            A policy for a retry in case of network/timeout issue.
+The expected options are: - no, no retries - first, prioritize urls for retry - last, prioritize new urls over ones which might be retried [default: first]

+        --retry_threshold <retry-threshold-milis>
+            A threshold value im milliseconds after which a retry might happen [default: 10000]

+        --robot <robot-name>
+            A robot name which will be used for matching in robot.txt file if it exists [default:
+            DoonopRobot]

     -s, --seed-file <seed-file>
             A path to file which used to seed a url pool.
 A file must denote the following format `url per line`

+    -w, --webdriver-url <webdriver-url>
+            A webdriver address [default: http://localhost:4444]
 ```